Tibor Szász

-Tibor Szász (born 1948) is a Hungarian pianist and author of essays on musicological questions and performance practice related to Liszt, Mozart and Beethoven.
-Since 1993, Szász is Professor of Piano at the University of Music in Freiburg, Germany.
+Tibor Szász (9 June 1948 - 22 April 2025) was a Hungarian pianist and author of essays on musicological questions and performance practice related to Liszt, Mozart and Beethoven.
+Since 1993, Szász was Professor of Piano at the University of Music in Freiburg, Germany.

 Education

 Tibor Szász was born in 1948 of ethnic Hungarian parents in the city of Cluj, Romania, a Transylvanian university town also known as Kolozsvár (Hungarian) and Klausenburg (German).
 His piano studies began at the age of four.
 His official concerto debut came at age 16 with conductor Antonin Ciolan.
 In 1967, Szász was named Laureate of the George Enescu International Piano Competition held in Bucharest and this honor was followed by many performances with orchestras in Romania.
 His West German debut came in 1968.

-After further studies in the United States with Leon Fleisher, Theodore Lettvin, Russell Sherman, Miklós Schwalb and Charles Fisher, Tibor Szász distinguished himself as first prize winner of three international piano competitions, including William Kapell International Piano Competition in 1974 (at the time, the competition bore the official name University of Maryland International Piano Competition).
+Szász attended the New England Conservatory in Boston, Massachusetts, where he studied with Russell Sherman.
+After further studies in the United States with Leon Fleisher, Theodore Lettvin, Miklós Schwalb, and Charles Fisher, Tibor Szász distinguished himself as first prize winner of three international piano competitions, including William Kapell International Piano Competition in 1974 (at the time, the competition bore the official name University of Maryland International Piano Competition).